 |F-G Annie Boudreau and Stephane Haché||P-Q Réjan Roy|

 |G-H André Roussel and Julie Walton||Q-R Bruno Haché|

-|H-I Janine Daigle||R-S Nat Bepperling|
+|H-I Janine Daigle and Jason Grant||R-S Nat Bepperling|

-|I-J Rod O'connell||S-T Karl Branch|
+|I-J Rod O'Connell||S-T Karl Branch|

-|J-K Eric Landry||T-U Nathalie Thériault|
+|J-K Serge Leblanc||T-U Nathalie Thériault|

 Even though the trail is fully functional there always seems to be something new to construct ….. another shelter, another bridge, a detour around a new beaver dam, etc. And sometimes existing infrastructure needs major repairs, especially if damaged by falling trees.

 These types of challenges require the intervention of our building experts, a group specializing in project planning, excavation, erection and cable stringing.

 Less visible but vital are the SNMT volunteers who look after the trail’s web and Facebook sites, answer emails, apply for funding, manage finances, sell maps and guides and respond to press inquiries.